icezgame/CS251_Musictown/README.md

 - This is project in CS251 DATABASE SYSTEMS 1 with team (10 people).
 i did the part of UI design , front-end (some HTML and edit main CSS) , back-end (PHP with MySQL)

+# How to Run
-# Using XAMPP to run -> Run apache & MySQL -> (Project folder must be htdocs folder in C:xampp) -> go to browser and open http://localhost/CS251_Musictown-main/
+- Using XAMPP to run -> Run apache & MySQL -> (Project folder must be htdocs folder in C:xampp) -> go to browser and open http://localhost/CS251_Musictown-main/
-- User for test the website :
+-- User for test the website :
 -- Admin user : admin password : musictown
 -- Buyer user : test password : 12345678